 The review committee will consider each UCIG application using the following criteria:

 - Description of course innovation and student learning goals

 - Description of measurement of course innovation goals

 - Justification for course innovations, including proposed use of grant funding

 UCIG Learning Community

-Faculty receiving a UCIG will complete four planned activities.
-The first activity will consist of a meeting between each individual recipient and a member of the UCITE staff.
+Faculty receiving a UCIG will complete three planned activities.
+The first activity will consist of a meeting between each individual recipient and a member of the UCITE staff, prior to the start of the fall semester.
 We will work with faculty to help support the success of your innovations and to identify potential university partners that may serve as resources for you and your students.
-The second activities involve three meetings with the UCIG Learning Community, that is, all UCIG recipients teaching within the fall or spring semesters.
-The UCIG Learning Community meetings will focus on sharing and support of innovations among grant recipients:
+The second and third activities will involve in-person meetings with the UCIG Learning Community, that is, all UCIG recipients for a particular award year.
+These two in-person UCIG Learning Community meetings will focus on sharing and support of innovations among grant recipients:

-- Final meeting prior to the submission of final grades for the semester
+- Final meeting in April, prior to the last week of classes

-Meetings will be available through in-person and remote formats, and snacks/light lunch will be available.
+Learning Community meetings will be n-person, and snacks/light lunch will be available.
 UCITE also encourages faculty to engage with fellow UCIG recipients through informal interactions.